youngmin-gwon/what-i-studied/htdp/How to Design Program.md

 	- Type -> Type
 	2. purpose
 	- purpose is a line description of what the function produces in terms of what it consumes
 	- it must be more deliberate than signature.
 	- `Do not just repeat signature.
 Add more info.`
 	3. stub
 	- has correct function name
 	- has correct number of parameters
 	- produces dummy result of correct type
 2. Define examples, wrap each in check-expect.
 	- Examples help us understand what function must do.
 	- Multiple examples to illustrate behavior
 	- Wrapping in check-expect means they will also serve as unit tests for the completed function.
 3. Template and inventory.
 	- template is a function with right function name and right function parameter.
 	- body template is simplified like this method
-		- (...ReturnValue)
+		- (…ReturnValue)
 4. Code the function body.
 	- In this phase, developers use everything written before to help them know how to finish the function body.
 5. Test and debug until correct